kevholditch/SqlJuxt/README.md

 # SqlJuxt
-Sql comparison API written in F#.
+Sql Server comparison and scripting API written in F#.

 SqlJuxt is a Sql Server comparision and scripting API.
 It allows you to compare two database schemas and fluently script a database.